DaYeSquad/lerc2-js/README.md

 ## How to use

+Run 'npm install' to install dependencies and 'gulp' to build them all.
+On back end, the script is below:
-Copy *.js files from lib/src folder to use on backend or use browserify to build a bundle on front end, the demo in demo folder shows an example of using command `browserify main.js > lerc.js` to build a bundle js and use it in canvas.
+On front end, the demo in demo folder shows an example which uses Canvas to display the result.

 ```Javascript
     var Lerc2Decoder = require('../lib/src/lercdecoder2').Lerc2Decoder;